jay-choe/urlshortener/README.md

 ### API Specification

-static swagger-ui file which is created by restdocs
+static swagger-ui file which is created by following gradle task in project root dir

+> run task with your gradle **copyOASToSwagger**

 **see**
 > /src/main/resources/static/index.html